XRPLF/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/ripplestate.md

 # RippleState
 [[Source]<br>](https://github.com/ripple/rippled/blob/5d2d88209f1732a0f8d592012094e345cbe3e675/src/ripple/protocol/impl/LedgerFormats.cpp#L70 "Source")

 The `RippleState` object type connects two accounts in a single currency.
-Conceptually, a `RippleState` object represents two _trust lines_ between the accounts, one from each side.
+Conceptually, a `RippleState` object represents two [trust lines](trust-lines-and-issuing.html) between the accounts, one from each side.
 Each account can change the settings for its side of the `RippleState` object, but the balance is a single shared value.
 A trust line that is entirely in its default state is considered the same as a trust line that does not exist, so `rippled` deletes `RippleState` objects when their properties are entirely default.

+## High vs. Low Account

+There can only be one `RippleState` object per currency for any given pair of accounts.
 Since no account is privileged in the XRP Ledger, a `RippleState` object sorts their account addresses numerically, to ensure a canonical form.
-Whichever address is numerically lower is deemed the "low account" and the other is the "high account".
+Whichever address is numerically lower when [decoded](accounts.html#address-encoding) is deemed the "low account" and the other is the "high account".
+The net balance of the trust line is stored from the low account's perspective.

+The "issuer" for the balance in a trust line is whichever account has a negative balance.
+If a `RippleState` object shows a negative balance, the low account is the issuer.
+If the balance is positive, the high account is the issuer.
+Frequently, but not always, you can also recognize the issuer as the account whose limit is set to 0.

 ## Example {{currentpage.name}} JSON